AbstractMelon/BorplSite/public/data/docs/main.md

 # Welcome to the Borpl Wiki!

-This is a collection of guides and resources to help you do everything needed to mod bopl battle!
+Welcome to the Borpl Wiki, your go-to resource for all things related to modding Bopl Battle!
+Whether you're a seasoned modder or just getting started, you'll find a wealth of guides and resources here to help you enhance your Bopl Battle experience.

-Browse through the guides in the sidebar to find what you need
+Feel free to explore the various guides available in the sidebar to discover everything you need to know about modding Bopl Battle and creating your own unique gameplay experiences.

+Happy modding!